xtendo-org/saha/README.md

 ### Templates

-Plate comes with a very simple, primitive templating.
+Saha comes with a very simple, primitive templating.
 Templates are in the `tpl/` directory. `tpl/main.html` is the default template.

 An example template: